xanadu-lang/Xats2js-H0/docgen/CodeBook/Hello/README.md

 hello.dats, we have finally completed the task of building the [webpage](https://xanadu-lang.github.io/xats2js/docgen/CodeBook/Hello/2020-11-22/hello.html) by simply adding a line for loading hello_dats.js (in the html file created for the webpage).
-Please find the provided Makefile for streamlining this process of compiling and assembling..
+Please find the provided Makefile for streamlining this process of compiling and assembling.

 Happy programming in ATS3!!!